samtay/samtay.github.io/_drafts/2021-05-21-road-trip-planner.md

 Of course, to plan a realistic road trip it would be best to use actual directions from something like OpenStreetMap or Google Maps.
-But, since I have time limitations, let's just use the [haversine formula](https://en.wikipedia.org/wiki/Haversine_formula) for now.
+But, since I have time limitations, I'm just using the [haversine formula](https://en.wikipedia.org/wiki/Haversine_formula) for now.
 Luckily, the rust ecosystem is plentiful, so this doesn't take much code.
 First, the types: